mrtom/SSVC/README.md

 ## [This is Alpha Software.
 Expect frequent changes!]

 [![Build Status](https://travis-ci.org/mrtom/SSVC.png)](https://travis-ci.org/mrtom/SSVC)
-Build failing?
-There is currently an known issue with Travis-CI: https://github.com/travis-ci/travis-ci/issues/2185

 ## What is SSVC?
 SSVC is a simple version checking client for iOS.
 It connects to a server You designate and checks if a more recent version of your App is available. you decide how to consume this information and what to do next - for example displaying a prompt to take somebody to the App Store.